 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Any event with a clown may trigger coulrophobia, such as:

 There are few studies on coulrophobia.
 Some experts believe as many as 1 in 10 adults have a fear of clowns.
-One study on hospitalized children found that approximately 10 out of 1,000 children, most of them girls, were afraid of the clowns the hospital brought in to cheer them up.
+One study on hospitalized children found that approximately 10 out of 1,000 children, most of them children assigned female at birth (AFAB), were afraid of the clowns the hospital brought in to cheer them up.